 If you do experience sciatica while driving make sure you check your car seat position thoroughly as this may be contributing to your symptoms.
 It is common for us to adopt driving positions that are not the best for us and because we are used to them we don't think to change them.

 A quick tip for you.
-Might t seem obvious but definitely do not drive with anything in back pockets that could cause pressure on the sciatic nerve.
-A wallet in the back pocket has often been the cause of, or exacerbated symptoms, of so called piriformis syndrome.
+It may seem obvious but driving with anything in the back pockets that could cause pressure on the sciatic nerve is a definite no no. A wallet in the back pocket has often been the cause of, or exacerbated symptoms, of so called piriformis syndrome.

 Try different positions when you're not driving to find the optimal position for you.
 If the sciatica pain starting coincides with changing your car definitely check out the seat position.
 If that does n't work try a car / travel sciatic pain relief cushion.
 It's a lot cheaper than changing your car!